IvanW5X/personal_portfolio/README.md

-# React + Vite
+# React + Vite Personal Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Overview
+This is a personal portfolio website implemented using React and JavaScript.
+The goal of this project is to present my web development skills, while also showcasing my current progress in programming.

+## Includes...
+Short description about who I am as a programmer and a person.
+Social media accounts.
+Personal Programming Projects.
+General Information about me.